 There are an increasing number of online options for seeing a doctor that is experienced in headache medicine.
 These Telehealth companies cater to the episodic and high frequency episodic patient.
 If insurance is an issue, some offer a monthly plan that is outside of insurance, but very affordable for both consultations and monthly medications.
-Our review of Cove is one example of this growing option.
+Our review of Cove and the Neura Health App are two examples of options.

 5. Get involved with social media

 I have found that many headache specialists are on Twitter and they share lots of information on that forum.
 While Facebook is the home of support groups, Twitter seems to be the home of migraine advocates.
 It’s easy to follow the leading headache specialists and advocates and keep abreast of the latest news and studies in headache medicine through their tweets.
 Find Migraine Strong on Twitter and check out who we follow for a good start to locating some of these migraine advocates.

 A place to start